WilliamStaudenmeier/WilliamStaudenmeier.github.io/README.md

-# GitHub Pages Meets Studio Ghibli
+# Studio Ghibli Inspired Animation

 Did you know that Princess Mononoke sold more tickets than any other movie in Japanese history?